Category Archives: Sales Presentations

 Among the tools I use to dig into the information I’m searching for are websites, such as Hoovers.com or the company’s own site.
 Search engines help me find information on specific terms, people, and companies.
 Also, LinkedIn is always a good resource to find out about the people attending my next meeting.

-Another tool full of useful » Continue Reading.
+Another tool full of useful information » Continue Reading.

 The Ultimate Checklist for Mission Critical Group Sales Presentations